AlexTheM8/Desktop-Buddy/README.md

 ## How To Use
 The Desktop Buddy has two supported characters: Kirby (from the Kirby series) and Boney (from Mother 3).

+This project was created with Python 3.9 on a Windows machine.
+It is unknown if this works for other Python versions or operating systems.

 First, clone this Git repository:

 ```